ScriptBasic/WinPBX/docs/CPrint Class/00-Index.md

 #### Return value

-LONG. number of pixels per inch of the specified host printer page.
+LONG.
+The number of pixels per inch of the specified host printer page.
 If there is not a printer attached, it returns 0.

 # <a name="GetPPIY"></a>GetPPIY